uc-cdis/va-doc/docs/source/index.md

 If you need help, the Email Support button allows you to send a message to our help desk at support@datacommons.io.
 You may expect a response within 2 business days.

 # Data Access and Analysis
+## **Workspace**
+Currently, workspaces are not available, and therefore you may see an error when attempting to log into this page.
+Generally, workspaces are secure data analysis environments in the cloud that can access data from one or more data resources.
+Workspaces may include Jupyter notebooks and JupyterLab, Python and RStudio.
+For more information about the Gen3 Workspace, you may refer to [Gen3 Workspaces](https://gen3.org/products/workspaces/) and [Data Analysis in a Gen3 Data Commons](https://gen3.org/resources/user/analyze-data/).

 ## **Apps**
 The [Apps page](https://va.data-commons.org/analysis) displays the option of two apps, OHDSI Atlas and Gen3 GWAS.
 Using these Apps, a user may perform a genomic analysis on available data from projects that they have access to.